Why Is My Cat Vomiting? When Do I Need To Worry?

 Many people believe that the reason that their cat is vomiting is because of hairballs.
 This is due to the presence of hair in the vomitus.

 Vomiting primarily due to hairballs is very rare.
-The majority of cases there is another reason for the vomit.
+In the majority of cases, there is another reason for the vomit.

-If you are certain that your cat is vomiting because of hairballs, I would suggest purchasing the “Furminator” grooming tool.
-This is hands down the best grooming tool I have ever used.
+If you are certain that your cat is vomiting because of hairballs, we suggest purchasing the “Furminator” grooming tool.
+This is hands down the best grooming tool for pets with long haircoats.

 If your cat is still vomiting after using this regularly, then it is definitely not hairballs.